 Dylan is also known for his concert music.
 Most recently, his commissioned work “Unearth” premiered at the International Double Reed Society 2014 Conference in New York City’s SubCulture.
 Recent commissioned works include “The Stuff of Comets” for the Quintet of the Americas and “Fever Dreams” for the Cadillac Moon Ensemble, funded in part by the Metlife Creative Connections Grant.
 As one of the five founding members of Circles and Lines, the New York City composers collective that has received favorable reviews in the New York Times, his work has received numerous premieres at a variety of New York venues such as Le Poisson Rouge, SubCulture, Renee Weiler Concert Hall at the Greenwich House, Brooklyn’s Vaudeville Park, The Secret Theatre, and Symphony Space, as well as New York’s classical music station WQXR.
 Dylan’s music has also been performed by ensembles such as the Lumina String Quartet, the PCCA Orchestra, PUBLIQuartet, and the PRISM Brass Quintet.

-He is a recipient of the 2007 Alan Menken Award, Walker’s Rising Stars Scholarship, Al Downing Jazz Association Scholarship, and the Mensa Education and Research Foundation’s Grosswirth-Salny Scholarship.
+He is the recipient of the 2014 Best Original Score at the First Run Film Festival, 2014 Clive Davis Award for Excellence in Music in Film, 2013 Metlife Creative Connections Grant, 2011 and 2007 Alan Menken Award, Walker’s Rising Stars Scholarship, Al Downing Jazz Association Scholarship, the Mensa Education and Research Foundation’s Grosswirth-Salny Scholarship, and the winner of the 2011 Skirball Film Scoring Competition.
 Dylan is a proud member of both ASCAP and The Dramatists Guild of America, Inc.